-Katie Button might have left Cornell with a Chemical and Biomolecular Engineering degree—and a desire to pursue a PhD in Neuroscience—but the onetime student/server also left with a taste for hospitality.
-Working at Jose Andres’ Café Atlantico and Minibar and meeting her future husband, El Bulli service manager Felix Meana, sealed the deal: Button fell in love with food (and Meana), changing course to pursue Spanish and molecular cuisines, and a coveted stage at El Bulli.
+Katie Button might have left Cornell with a Chemical and Biomolecular Engineering degree, but the one-time server also left with a taste for hospitality.
+Working at José Andrés’ Café Atlantico and Minibar and meeting her future husband, El Bulli service manager Felix Meana, sealed the deal: Button fell in love with food (and Meana), changing course to pursue Spanish and molecular cuisines, and a coveted stage at El Bulli.

-Starting as a server at El Bulli, Button was drawn to the creativity of the kitchen, propositioning pastry chefs Albert Adria and Mateu Cassanas to give her stage if she spent a year gathering experience.
-They agreed, and Button moved to New York to work for Johnny Iuzzini at Jean Georges, followed by The Bazaar by José Andres in Los Angeles.
-In 2009, Button accomplished her goal and finally took a seven month stage at El Bulli, which heavily influences her cooking to this day.
+Starting as a server at El Bulli, Button was drawn to the creativity of the kitchen, propositioning Pastry Chefs Albert Adria and Mateu Cassanas to give her stage if she spent a year gathering experience.
+They agreed, and Button moved to New York to work for Johnny Iuzzini at Jean Georges, followed by The Bazaar by José Andrés in Los Angeles.
+In 2009, Button accomplished her goal and finally took a seven-month stage at El Bulli, a position that still heavily influences her cooking .

 11 Biltmore Avenue